 No, and that’s what people always seem to troll me about on my ads – that I’m saying that gay men, or the LGBTQ community in general have different fitness needs and goals.
 Of course they don’t, and I would be a charlatan to suggest otherwise, so the exercise and nutrition components of what I provide work the same for everyone.

-The reason I decided I wanted to work with the gay community, was that I realised we’ve never had a unique fitness offering, we’ve always been palmed off with a one-size-fits-all solution from the Fitness Industry.
-This is why I wanted to build in mental health-supporting elements to the programmes, plus to be able to offer empathy and, for example, understand why a client of mine might not be happy in a gym environment – I get it, as I’ve been there and felt that.
+The reason I decided that I wanted to work with the gay community, was that I realised that we’ve never had a unique fitness offering, we’ve always been palmed off with a one-size-fits-all solution from the fitness industry.
+This is why I wanted to build in mental health-supporting elements to the programs.
+I also wanted to be able to offer empathy and, for example, understanding as to why a client might not be happy in a gym environment.
+I get it – I’ve been there and felt that.

 Those of us who feel a bit self-conscious about our bodies or lack of fitness can find the gym a bit of an intimidating place.
 Can I get fit without going to the gym?

 Absolutely!
-About 40 percent of my clients work out at home and I provide tailored home workouts which are just as effective, and I’m always happy to do so.
-Plus, there’s a wealth of free home workouts out there, including on my
+About 40 percent of my clients work out at home and I provide tailored home workouts which are just as effective.
+Plus, there’s a wealth of free home workouts out there, including on my YouTube channel.

 How do you keep yourself motivated?